Abigail/Abigail.github.io/Src/Trapped/silver_general.md

 #### Folded

-On the Folded Wedge, the %%PIECE%% follows the same pattern as the [*Ferz*](ferz.html), visiting two squares on each row.
+On the Folded Wedge, the **Silver General** follows the same pattern as the [*Ferz*](ferz.html), visiting two squares on each row.
 It escapes to the upper right, using a three step loop to move one square to the upper right.
 Its escape velocity is